Doug Martin (running back)

 Douglas Martin (January 13, 1989 – October 18, 2025) was an American professional football player who was a running back for seven seasons in the National Football League (NFL), primarily with the Tampa Bay Buccaneers.
 He played college football for the Boise State Broncos and was selected by the Buccaneers in the first round of the 2012 NFL draft.

-A two-time Pro Bowl selection, Martin was named a first-team All-Pro in 2015.
-He also played for the Oakland Raiders.
+Martin spent his first six seasons with the Buccaneers.
+A Pro Bowl selection during his rookie season, Martin was selected to his second Pro Bowl in 2015, in addition to being named a first-team All-Pro.
+He struggled with injuries and regressive play over the next two seasons, before being released by the Buccaneers after the 2017 season.
+He subsequently played his final season with the Oakland Raiders in 2018.

 Early life

 Martin was born on January 13, 1989, in Oakland, California, and grew up in Stockton, where he attended St. Mary's High School.
 Martin was a letterman in football and track.
 As a junior, he rushed 228 times for 1,950 yards and 18 touchdowns, earning first-team all-selection and all-area honors by the Stockton Record and All-San Joaquin accolades by Comcast Sports.
 During his senior season, Martin rushed for 1,234 yards on 171 carries and 14 touchdowns winning the team's most valuable player (MVP) award.

 In track & field, Martin recorded a personal-best time of 11.15 seconds in the 100-meter dash as a senior.
 He also had top-jumps of 6.69 meters (21 ft, 11 in) in the long jump and 13.20 meters (43 ft, 3 in) in the triple jump.

 Martin had interest from bigger college programs such as California and Oregon State, but committed to Boise State on December 14, 2006.
 The Broncos were the only Division I program that offered him a scholarship.